 A period of monitor downtime is a unit operating hour in which any of the required parametric data are either not recorded or are invalid.
 [40 CFR 60.4380(c)(2)]

 - 4.4.5.
-For the purpose determine compliance with the SUSD mass limits in Condition 4.1.3.e., the permittee shall determine for each operating day the total mass rate for each pollutant listed in Condition 4.1.3.e. that was emitted by the emission unit during SUSD periods and sum this total with the previous 29 operate day totals.
+For determining compliance with the SUSD emission limits in Condition 4.1.3.e., the permittee shall determine for each operating day the total emission rate for each pollutant listed in Condition 4.1.3.e. that was emitted by the CT during SUSD periods and sum this total with the previous 29 operating day totals.
 The permittee shall determine if Excessive SUSD has occurred by determining if the mass total of the 30-day rolling total by pollutant is greater than the limit in Condition 4.1.3.e. for each pollutant.
-NO_x and CO mass emissions from SUSD shall be based on CEM and operating data.
-VOCs and PM10/PM{2.5} shall be on actual operating data and best available information/data.
-Records of each of the 30-day mass rate and if excessive emissions were determined shall be maintained in accordance with Condition 3.4.1. - 4.4.6.
-The following is requirements shall be used in determining compliance with the Subpart TTTT GHG (CO2) limits in Table 4.1.1.a. for CT-01 and CT-02 and identifying excess emissions:
+NOx and CO emissions from SUSD shall be based on CEM and operating data.
+VOCs and PM10/PM2.5 shall be determined using actual operating data and best available information/data.
+Records of each of the 30-day emission rate and if excessive emissions were determined shall be maintained in accordance with Condition 3.4.1. - 4.4.6.
+The following requirements shall be used in determining compliance with NSPS Subpart TTTT GHG (CO2) limits in Table 4.1.1.a. for CT-01 and CT-02 and identifying excess emissions: